agda/agda/doc/user-manual/language/type-based-termination-checking.rst

 Enabling this option is the only requirement to use the type-based termination checker.

-It is important to note that the type-based termination checker requires preprocessing of all datatypes involved in the checking process.
-For the provided definitions, the files containing ``Nat``, ``List``, and ``RoseTree`` should all be type-checked with the ``--type-based-termination`` option enabled.
+The type-based termination checker requires preprocessing of all datatypes involved in the checking process.
+For the provided definitions, the files containing ``Nat``, ``List``, and ``RoseTree`` should all be type-checked with the ``--type-based-termination-encoding`` option enabled.
+This option is enabled by default, and can be disabled by ``--no-type-based-termination-encoding``.

 By default, type-based termination is disabled.
 You can also explicitly disable it by specifying ``--no-type-based-termination``.